What are the harmonized standards?

 Harmonised standards determine the suitability of a certain method of verification to presume conformity with directive.
 These standards are called "harmonised", when their references shall be published in the official journal of the European communities (OJEC) in relation to a directive.
-The complete application of harmonized standards allows the manufacturer to put the product to market without previously subjecting the technical construction file to a notified body.
+The full application of harmonised standards allows the producer to place the product on the market without subjecting the technical construction file to a notified body.
 Also allows the manufacturer, If suitably equipped, to carry out internal audits in test labs.
 Otherwise, can contact a trusted test lab.

 EC directives are mandatory?